delprosoftware/delprosoftware.github.io/docs/helpdesk/jobcreate.md

 ## Job Allocation List

 After selecting a **Site Details**, the list below will populate with company names.
-Clicking on any company name will display all users associated with that company who are operating within the zone specified by the **Site Details**.
+Selecting any company name will display all users associated with that company who are operating within the zone specified by the **Site Details**.
 Among these users, one will be labeled *"Main Account"* and highlighted in yellow.
 Please assign the job to this user, as recommended by the contracting company.
 If the main user is not visible, please notify administration.

 ![Allocation List](img/allocation_list.JPG)